peteroupc/classic-wallpaper/uielements.md

 [^2]:  In this case, if the button is a toolbar button with a thin border, the button's inner background involved in the mixed-value appearance is surrounded by an additional 1-pixel thick edge drawn in the button face color.

-[^3]:  See, for example, _The Windows Interface Guidelines for Software Design_.
+[^3]:  _The Windows Interface Guidelines for Software Design_; _Macintosh Human Interface Guidelines_, p.
+232.

 [^3a]:  Buttons possessed a 3-D effect in Windows versions 3.0 and 3.1 by default, but not other interface elements.
 The article "Adding 3-D Effects to Controls" describes a library for these versions that give 3-D effects to more places in an application.

+[^3b]:  _Macintosh Human Interface Guidelines_, p.
+207 (according to which the system font in MacOS System 7 was designed to be legible even when rendered this way).

 [^4]: See "Creating Windows XP Icons".
-Similar advice was also given in _The Microsoft Windows User Experience_. <br>Before 1995 the icon outline tended to be black on all edges.
-And, before 1992, Windows version 3.0 icons tended to be drawn over a _drop shadow_, more specifically a dark gray silhouette of the icon, which silhouette is offset down and to the right by two pixels.
+Similar advice was also given in _The Microsoft Windows User Experience_. <br>Before 1995 the icon outline tended to be black on all edges (see, for example, _Macintosh Human Interface Guidelines_, p.
+239).
+And icons seen in Windows before version 3.1 tended to be drawn over a _drop shadow_, more specifically a dark gray silhouette of the icon, which silhouette is offset down and to the right by two pixels.

 [^5]: Modern guidelines recommend a 256 &times; 256 icon as well.
 Toolbar icons are traditionally offered in 16 &times; 16 and 20 &times; 20.
 The standard icon sizes in OS/2 Presentation Manager are 16 &times; 16, 20 &times; 20, 32 &times; 32, and 40 &times; 40 ("Bitmap File Format", in _Presentation Manager Programming Guide and Reference_); sometimes larger icons such as 64 &times; 64 occur.